pReya/slides/threematrix-community-summit-2022/slides.md

 ### Problems #1
 - 🤡 Threema Gateway product does not support group chats
-  - But it actually does – it's just not documented <!-- .element: class="fragment" -->
+  - But it actually does – it's just not documented
-  - We implemented group logic ourselves (planning to upstream) <!-- .element: class="fragment" -->
+  - We implemented group logic ourselves (planning to upstream to `threema-gateway-rs`)

 Note:
 - Asked Threema support for Group chats -> Nope